Jdickson96/Sparta-Global-Training-Code/README.md

 var pi = 3.142;
 DateTime piDay = Convert.ToDateTime(pi);
 ```
+Convert class is preferable as it will cause an error if it fails rather than casting directly as this can silently fail leading to increased difficulty debugging.

 ### Data Under/OverFlow
 Data under and overflow happens when a datatype is changed in a way that would cause its value to become out of range for the datatype being used.
 This then causes the datatype to loop around either to the minimum or maximum value and add or subtract the remainder from the new value.